OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

   Optional canonical subset commitments and continuity stamps make plant/grid timelines replayable without
   touching existing meters or SCADA.

+- **SSM-ClockKe** defines the Shunyaya standard for symbolic time.
+It turns ordinary ticks from scripts, timers,
+  or event loops into a bounded alignment lane `a_out`, simple bands (`A+`, `A`, `B`, `C`, `D`), and a tamper-evident
+  continuity stamp — riding beside existing clocks to reveal stability and drift without changing the underlying time source.

 Together, these standards form a base layer for manifest-based, verifiable infrastructure — keeping raw reality unchanged while adding a small symbolic lane beside it.

+---

 🌟 AIM — A tiny, 108 KB, manifest-first Personal AI (upcoming)
 Documented in the Shunyaya blogs and scheduled for GitHub release.
 AIM runs locally, is lightweight and self-contained, and stamps each result for reproducibility.
 It is designed to sit beside universal AI systems as a manifest-based, verifiable companion — keeping personal context, stamps, and audit trails under the user’s control, even when large cloud models perform heavier computation.